-- Engagement focused on social and environmental issues in the context of Christian mission and witness. - 2.
-Setting appropriate constraints on investment and exposure in line with the faith consistent investment policy, informed by a dedicated Faith-Consistent Investment Committee. - 3.
-Proxy voting on corporate governance issues to protect shareholder value and address excessive remuneration. - 4.
-Responsibilities under the UK Stewardship Code and the UN Principles for Responsible Investment (PRI).
+- 1. Engagement focused on social and environmental issues that are a priority for our clients. - Voting and engagement on governance issues to protect shareholder value and address excessive remuneration - Setting constraints on investment and exposure to activities considered unacceptable by our clients. - Responsibilities under the UK Stewardship Code and the UN Principles for Responsible Investment (PRI).